Diversity Executive Leadership Academy

-What is the Diversity Executive Certification (CDE) credential?
+What is the Cultural Diversity & Inclusion Executive Certification (CDE) credential?

 The CDE is designed and developed for individuals serving in diversity leadership roles within an organization.
 The individual typically reports directly to the head of the organization, such as the CEO or president.
 Her or his range of potential influence within the organization is considerable compared to a diversity manager or someone with diversity and inclusion (D&I) expertise reporting to a middle manager, such as the human resource manager.

 What is the Difference Between the CDE and Diversity Professional Certification (CDP)?